-Implementation Partners: Gallatin County, Physicians, Law Enforcement, Caregiver Agencies, Schools, Montana Office of Public Instruction (Driver's Education)
+Implementation Partners: Gallatin County, Physicians, Law Enforcement, Caregiver Agencies, Schools, Montana OPI (Driver's Education), Montana Department of Justice/MVD, AARP, Council on Aging

 PROG-8: High Risk Behavior Programs

 Background: In Gallatin County, there are several programming opportunities that could be implemented to address high risk driving behaviors.
 Potential initiatives focus on education, engagement, and incentivizing safer choices.
 From hosting community events that raise awareness about seat belt use and impaired driving to promoting peer-to-peer messaging in local schools, these programs are designed to directly target behaviors that contribute to crashes and fatalities.
 By prioritizing implementation of these targeted approaches, Gallatin County can reduce high-risk driving behaviors and foster a culture of safer, more responsible road use.